 Despite being warned about their activities, they continued to gamble and were eventually hauled in for questioning.

-While seven officers were interrogated at first, the political officer in the 2nd Battalion was released due to pressure from his father, who is the chief of staff of the MIA.
+While seven officers were interrogated at first, the political officer in the 2nd Battalion was released due to pressure from his father, who is the chief of staff of the KPISF.
 The remaining six officers were punished.

 During their interrogation, the officers maintained that they had been “called” to the meetings in which the gambling took place and that the political officer was the one who managed the meetings and provided the money used.